 After reviewing the security tapes (as all casinos do after big wins) it was discovered that the gang must have been cheating in some way using their mobile phones.

-The police were informed, the remaining winnings were frozen, and the gang were arrested, which is when the truth behind the scam began to unfold.
+The police were informed, the remaining winnings were frozen, and the gang were arrested when they returned the next night, which is when the truth behind the scam began to unfold.

 The lasers were built into their mobile phones and then linked to a computer, which would calculate the data and tell them where to place their bets.
 They had to do all this before the wheel went round three times and the dealer called no more bets, so it all happened in a matter of seconds.

-The gang were caught red handed, with lots of cash and tech paraphernalia in their hotel room.
+The gang were caught red handed, with lots of cash and tech paraphernalia in their hotel room as well as a list of casinos marked with symbols that no one ever managed to figure out.
 But things got even more bizarre from here.

 No Illegal Activity